MicrosoftDocs/visualstudio-docs/docs/python/installing-python-support-in-visual-studio.md

  .
     Optional: if you're working with data science, also consider the **Data science and analytical applications** workload.
 This workload includes support for the Python, R, and F# languages.
 For more information, see [Data science and analytical applications workload](data-science-and-analytical-applications-workload.md).

-1. On the right side of the installer, choose other options if desired.
+1. On the right side of the installer, choose other options if you want.
 Skip this step to accept the default options.
    :::moniker range=">=vs-2022"

    ![Python development options in the Visual Studio 2022 installer](media/installation-python-options-2022.png)